+Policy 2.2.5.10

-Policy 2.2.5.10 It is recognized that there are large Rural Regions within the County wherein agriculture is pursued, and these areas need certain support uses that are unique to agriculture and its related uses.
-While allowing for the establishment of such agricultural support services, this policy will protect the permitted uses of such agricultural areas by only allowing the establishment of such support services through the Zoning Ordinance.
+It is recognized that there are large Rural Regions within the County wherein agriculture is pursued, and these areas need certain support uses that are unique to agriculture and its related uses.
+While allowing for the establishment of such agricultural support services, this policy will protect the permitted uses of such agricultural areas by only allowing the establishment of such support services with a special use permit which will require a finding that the establishment of the use will have no significant adverse effect on surrounding property or the permitted uses thereof.

 Uses which may be considered to be consistent with this policy are those which include but are not limited to feed stores, agriculture supplies and sales, veterinarian services, animal boarding, processing and/or sale of agriculture products, and the sale of firewood not produced or grown on the site.
 In addition to agriculture, the rural areas may allow other consistent uses in the form of but not limited to outdoor recreation and campgrounds and organized camps, retreats, fishing and hunting clubs, mineral extractions, and cemeteries.
+The following uses are allowed by right and do not require a special use permit: processing and/or sale of agricultural products, the sale of handicrafts or goods, picnic areas, and any other use allowed by right as specified in the Zoning Ordinance ("Ranch Marketing Ordinance") provided that these activities are conducted on a site with a bona fide agricultural operation.

+Policy 2.2.5.11

-Policy 2.2.5.11 This policy recognizes the need and importance of managing forest products and natural resources.
+This policy recognizes the need and importance of managing forest products and natural resources.
 This policy further recognizes that it is important to provide for an efficient and cost effective means of harvesting and using forest lands.
 It is further recognized that the forested areas have a need for certain commercial support uses which should be allowed in a manner which is consistent with the forest use and outdoor recreation areas.

-Uses which are consistent here may include the processing of forest products and natural resources, overnight individual and group outdoor accommodations, outdoor recreation facilities, including ski resorts, equestrian facilities, and interpretive centers and conference/convention centers.
-These special support uses shall only be allowed to be established with the approval of a conditional use permit.
-(Resolution 126-2019, August 6, 2019)
+Uses which are consistent here may include the processing of forest products and natural resources, overnight individual and group outdoor accommodations, outdoor recreation activities, including ski resorts, hunting and fishing clubs, equestrian facilities, and interpretive centers and conference/convention centers.
+These special support uses shall only be allowed to be established with the approval of a special use permit.